KillerBeeH/First_Do_No_Harm-With-LLMs-_Mitigating_Racial_Bias_via-Agentic_Workflows/README.md

 🔑 Important Note:
 All secret keys related to external resources (e.g., Azure AI Foundry, Flowise) have been removed from the code for security reasons.

+4. Prompts Template

+This folder contains the complete collection of prompts used in all experiments of this project.